 Section 2.
-Special meetings of the association may be called by the president or by a majority of the executive board, SEVEN (7) seven (7) days’ notice having been given.
+Special meetings of the association may be called by the president or by a majority of the executive board, seven (7) days’ notice having been given.

 Section 3.
-The election meeting shall be held in JUNE.June
+The election meeting shall be held in June.

 Section 4.
-TEN (10)Ten (10) members, as defined in Article V, Section 11, shall constitute a quorum for the transaction of business in any meeting of this association.
+Ten (10) members, as defined in Article V, Section 11, shall constitute a quorum for the transaction of business in any meeting of this association.